What is the best mattress?

 Better Backs by Better Beds?

 This 2008 study was to test the notion that a firm mattress is always best for chronic low back pain.
 You’ve heard this your whole life, right?
-You need a firm mattress if you have a “bad back.”
-The study started with 160 participants, and each participant was randomized in to one of three groups, each group was to receive 1 of 3 different types beds.
+Get a firm mattress if you have a “bad back.”
+The study started with 160 participants, and each participant was randomized in to one of three groups.
+Each group was to receive 1 of 3 different types beds.
 The beds were: water (I know, right?
 But the study was done in Denmark, and waterbeds are really nice when it’s cold outside), body-conforming memory foam mattress, and a hard mattress.
-19 people dropped out before they even got their waterbed heaters plugged up, and another 27 people stopped before the one-month trial period.
-In conclusion, it appears that the waterbed and the memory foam mattresses were superior to the hard mattresses in providing folks with chronic back pain some relief, but the differences were small.
+19 people dropped out before they even got their waterbed heaters plugged up.
+Another 27 people stopped before the one-month trial period.
+In conclusion, it appears that the waterbed and the memory foam mattresses were superior to the hard mattresses in providing folks with chronic back pain some relief.
+However, the differences were small.
 I think the point here is don’t choose anything too firm, and this funny little study from 1981 should quietly disappear.
 It advocates a very firm bed for chronic low back sufferers, but if that doesn’t work, go ahead and get a waterbed!
 Bedding has come a long way since 1981, needless to say.

 Changes in back pain, sleep quality, and perceived stress after introduction of new bedding systems